 - Spanish explorer Ponce de Leon brought oranges to Florida in the 16th century, and Spanish missionaries brought them to California in the 18th century,

 - Commercial oranges are often bright orange because an artificial dye, Citrus Red Number 2, is injected into their skins at the level of 2 parts per million.

 - Oranges can be stored at room temperature or in the refrigerator.
-They will generally last the same amount of time, two weeks with either method, and will retain nearly the same level of their vitamin content.
+They will generally last the same amount of time, two weeks, with either method, and will retain nearly the same level of vitamin content.

 - About 85 percent of all oranges produced are used for juice.

 - There are over 600 varieties of oranges worldwide.

 - Orange peel sprinkled over a vegetable garden is an effective slug repellent.